Pistonite/txtpp/README.md

 -r: recursive. if a directory is given, it will recursively preprocess all the files in that directory.
 If not given, only the files in the given directory will be processed and subdirecotires will be ignored

--q: quiet. if given, the tool will not print anything to stdout
+-q: quiet. if given, the tool will not print anything
+-v: verbose. the opposite of quiet. if given, the tool will print more information

 -j: number of concurrent tasks. if given, files will be processsed on multiple threads.
 Only faster if you have a lot of files to process, since a file will be processed twice if a dependency is detected